pandeconscious/useful_stuff/macboook_pro_2010/UbuntuSetup.md

 Shutdown the macbook if it is already not.
 Connect a live ethernet cable for the internet connectivity because WiFi won't work by default.
 Insert the USB.
 Start the macbook with option/alt button pressed.
 This will show you an option to boot from USB via EFI option.
 You can select that and install Ubuntu.

 #### Change nouveau to nvidia drivers
 **This is a critical step, without which GUI won't worl properly**.
 When Ubuntu is installed using the previous step, usually everything works fine till the login screen and after login the UI doesn't  behave properly.
-By default the nouveau graphics drivers are installed, which don't wort that well and also heatup the system.
-Acutally after this step hating issues have come down sginificantly.
+By default the nouveau graphics drivers are installed, which don't work that well and also heatup the system.
+Acutally after this step heating issues have come down sginificantly.

 ##### Check which drivers are in use.
 I followed this [link](https://askubuntu.com/questions/271613/am-i-using-the-nouveau-driver-or-the-proprietary-nvidia-driver).
 One way it to use: